 Don’t get caught up in “doing it right.”
 As we’ve seen from coaching over 100,000 clients, there are many ways to transform bodies, and none of those methods require you to be perfect.

 (To learn why, read: Nearly 1 million data points shows what it REALLY takes to lose weight and get healthy.

 What to do if fasting isn’t for you

-How can you get in shape and lose weight if intermittent fasting isn’t a good option for you?
+How can you get in shape and lose weight if you find intermittent fasting isn’t a good fit?